-We note that in June, 2022, the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, introduced the Act to enact the Consumer Privacy Protection Act, the Personal Information and Data Protection Tribunal Act and the Artificial Intelligence and Data Act and to make consequential and related amendments to other Acts (Bill C-27).
-The introduction and first reading of Bill C-27 took place on June 16, 2022 and, as at January 2023, is at second reading in the House of Commons.
+In June 2022, the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, introduced Bill C-27.
+The introduction and first reading of Bill C-27 took place on June 16, 2022, and it is now, as of June 2024, in consideration in committee.